 Chester is admitted to the Oregon State Bar, and the United States District Court for the District of Oregon.

-Chester is President of the Board of The Giving Tree NW, a local non-profit that provides resident services to affordable housing communities.
+Chester sits on the Board of Directors of the Community for Positive Aging – Hollywood Senior Center, a local non-profit that provides community, resources and nourishment to support the emotional, social and physical well-being of aging adults.
 He is also a member of the Multnomah Bar Association and the American Bar Association.

-Outside of the office, Chester enjoys pick-up basketball and playing the guitar (with all EQs at noon and just a little bit of reverb).
+Outside of the office, Chester enjoys running, playing pick-up basketball, and playing the guitar (with all EQs at noon and just a little bit of reverb).
 In a past life, Chester wrote short fiction and essays.
 He hopes to publish some of his work one day.